Yash-10/ARPS-Periodogram-Comparison/README.md

 This repository contains R code for comparing the [BLS](https://www.aanda.org/articles/aa/abs/2002/31/aa2422/aa2422.html) and [TCF](https://iopscience.iop.org/article/10.3847/1538-3881/ab26b8) transit periodogram algorithms.
 It can be extended for comparing any set of periodograms.
 It uses extreme value theory and/or signal-to-noise ratio (SNR) for comparison.

+ARPS stands for Autoregessive Planet Search.
+This work is an effort made as part of the ARPS project.

+**Motivation for this work**\
+Small transiting exoplanets are hard to detect via the transit method.
+The BLS periodogram has been the most popular choice for periodicity search.
+We want to inspect whether comparing periodograms using statistical approaches can allow us to optimize small transiting exoplanet search in future missions, e.g., [PLATO](https://platomission.com/), by selecting the most appropriate periodogram for a given case.
+While several variants/alternatives to BLS have been proposed since the BLS paper in 2002, we restrict the comparison between BLS and TCF for simplicity.

 ## Installation

 1. Clone the repository